nationalarchives/tna-base/README.md

 ### 1.7 Ignoring NodeJS

-* Copy and paste this line of code into the .gitignore using your preferred text editor:
+* Copy and paste the line of code below into the .gitignore using your preferred text editor:
   ```

   # NodeJS